IshanDutta11/ENAE450_lab/PLANNING.md

 # Lab 3

 Sai: The easiest idea is to act in "states" so to say.
 Easiest implementation would use a match statement.
 State 1 would go forward and read the front facing values until we are 5cm from the wall.
 Then trigger State 2.
 State 2 will turn 90 degrees left in place, then trigger state 3.
 State 3 will repeat State 1.
 State 4 will turn 90 degrees right in place.
 State 5 reaches the end.
 This is not hardcoding.
-We know the map already.
+We know the map already. (our )

 Freidrich: Look left/right and follow it to the end.
 Maintain didstance from wall.